 It sounds simple, but if you will do this consistently, it’s an insanely powerful strategy that will (quite literally) rewire your brain to help you achieve the outcome you desire.

-Every night, before you start reading, I encourage you to take 5 minutes to jot down your top 5 goals.
+Every night, when you start your bedtime routine, I encourage you to take 5 minutes to jot down your top 5 goals before you start reading.

 Take a few minutes to visualize yourself doing the work required to achieve them, and just as importantly, how you will feel and act when you do achieve them.

 You’ll find that you’re more focused, positive, and energetic when you do.